RobinHoover.com

 BRING A SPEAKER TO YOUR COMMUNITY

-Lectures, keynote addresses, presentations, workshops, preaching, and film screenings can be arranged.
-Briefings on migrant safety, the politics of immigration reform, the role of faith communities in public discourse, and consultations on advocacy and nonprofit organizations are available.
+Lectures, keynote addresses, presentations, workshops, preaching, and film screenings can be arranged to discuss critical topics such as creating humane borders, migrant safety resources, and the politics of immigration reform.
+Additionally, we offer briefings on the role of faith communities in public discourse and consultations on advocacy and nonprofit organizations, emphasizing that migrants matter and highlighting essential issues related to migration.

 PARTNER WITH A SHELTER IN MEXICO OR CENTRAL AMERICA

-We will put you in contact with a migrant shelter in Mexico or Central America.
-Go and visit.
-Meet the migrants.
-Find out how you and your group, congregation, or community can establish a long-term relationship with a service provider.
+We will connect you with a migrant shelter in Mexico or Central America, where you can go and visit.
+Meet the migrants and discover how you and your group, congregation, or community can establish a long-term relationship with a service provider that emphasizes creating humane borders.
+Engaging with these communities not only helps in providing migrant safety resources but also supports the broader conversation around immigration reform, because migrants matter and their stories of migration deserve to be heard.

 RESOURCE A SHELTER IN MEXICO OR CENTRAL AMERICA

-We will provide you with a list of things that can be shipped to shelters in Mexico or Central America.
-Shipping addresses, websites, portals for financial donations, and other information can be shared.
+We will provide you with a list of things that can be shipped to shelters in Mexico or Central America, focusing on creating humane borders.
+This includes shipping addresses, websites, and portals for financial donations, as well as other important migrant safety resources.
+It's essential to support these efforts because migrants matter, and we all play a role in immigration reform and migration.

 JOURNEY THE MIGRANT TRAIL

-Guided trips to shelters in Tapachula, Chiapas, Mexico and the surrounding area in Guatemala are available.
-Bus trips along the migrant trails on route from Tapachula to Mexico City or from Mexico City into the northeast of Mexico can be arranged for larger groups.
+Guided trips to shelters in Tapachula, Chiapas, Mexico, and the surrounding area in Guatemala are available, supporting the cause of creating humane borders.
+Bus trips along the migrant trails, which are critical for migration, can be arranged for larger groups traveling from Tapachula to Mexico City or from Mexico City into the northeast of Mexico, ensuring that migrants matter and have access to essential migrant safety resources as part of the broader conversation on immigration reform.

 MEET MIGRANTS IN MEXICO CITY

-Numerous migrant shelters are in and around Mexico City.
-Many institutions and public sector agencies serve these populations.
-Large populations of deported Dreamers and deportee communities are springing up around the city.
-Guided tours and meetings can be arranged for reasonably sized delegations.
+Numerous migrant shelters are located in and around Mexico City, where various institutions and public sector agencies work to provide essential migrant safety resources.
+As large populations of deported Dreamers and deportee communities emerge around the city, the need for immigration reform becomes increasingly evident.
+Efforts focused on creating humane borders are vital, and guided tours and meetings can be arranged for reasonably sized delegations to shed light on why migrants matter.

 MIGRANT INFORMATION---CLICK ON AREA OF INTEREST